Building Your Information Architecture

 Step 3: Save the CSV file in UTF-8 format on your computer.

-Step 4: Navigate to the Settings area and click on Thesauri.
-Click on the Add Thesaurus button and give the Thesaurus a name.
+Step 4: Navigate to the Settings Settings icon area and click on Thesauri.
+Click on the Add thesaurus button and give the Thesaurus a name.
 Alternatively, if you would like to add to an existing Thesaurus, click the Edit button next to it.

 Step 5: Click the Import button.
 Using the file browser to navigate your computer’s storage, find and select the CSV file.
 Once the import has finished, the terms will appear in the Thesaurus.